gildas/gitflow-pr-sandbox/README.md

 Add and commit some changes...

-You can share the feature with fellow developers by pushing the branch to the repository (do not use `git flow feature publish` since we will use it to create the PR).
+You can share the feature with fellow developers by pushing the branch to the repository (do not use `git flow feature publish` since we will use it to create the Pull Request).

 ```sh
 git push --set-upstream origin feature/myfeature